Eriksen out for up to three months, Man Utd confirm

 The absence of Eriksen further stretches United's midfield options after Donny van de Beek was ruled out for the season at the start of January.

-It leaves Fernandes, Fred, Casemiro and Scott McTominay as their only recognized senior midfielders, potentially requiring 17-year-old Kobbie Mainoo – who has made two cup appearances but is yet to make his Premier League bow – to step up unless they delve into the transfer market before the window closes on Tuesday.
+It leaves Fernandes, Fred, Casemiro and Scott McTominay as United's only recognised senior midfielders, potentially requiring 17 year-old Kobbie Mainoo – who has made two cup appearances but is yet to make his Premier League bow – to step up unless the Red Devils delve into the transfer market before the window closes on Wednesday (AEDT).